bitnami/bitnami-docker-rabbitmq/README.md

 * Decrease the size of the container.
 Node.js is not needed anymore.
 RabbitMQ configuration logic has been moved to bash scripts in the `rootfs` folder.
 * Configuration is not persisted anymore.

+### 3.7.7-r35

+* The RabbitMQ container includes a new environment variable `RABBITMQ_HASHED_PASSWORD` that allows setting password via SHA256 hash (consult [official documentation](https://www.rabbitmq.com/passwords.html) for more information about password hashes).
+* Please note that password hashes must be generated following the [official algorithm](https://www.rabbitmq.com/passwords.html#computing-password-hash).
+You can use [this Python script](https://gist.githubusercontent.com/anapsix/4c3e8a8685ce5a3f0d7599c9902fd0d5/raw/1203a480fcec1982084b3528415c3cad26541b82/rmq_passwd_hash.py) to generate them.

 ### 3.7.7-r19